metacall/fasthtml-example/README.md

 ## Deploy

-For deploying, either install metacall CLI as shown before.
+For deploying, install metacall CLI as shown before.
 Then run `metacall deploy`.